 Dating in New York: Fun, Fun, Fun

-Dating doesn’t have to be serious.
+Dating in New York City doesn’t have to be serious.

 Enjoy some flirty/competitive laser tag at NYC Paintball in Queens.
 Play ping-pong at SPiN.
 Revisit childhood favorite board games while drinking adult beverages at East Village’s Common Ground.